On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Related Works

 \subsection{RIS Phase Shift Optimization}

 RIS phase shift optimization is a widely studied topic.
-Usually, the phase shifts are optimized considering different objective functions, such as the sum rate, SINR, secrecy rate, energy efficiency, and others \cite{Peng_BeamformingOpt, Wang_hardImpOpt, Sui_StarOpt, Huang_EEOpt, Zhao_SecrecyOpt, Ginige2025MaxMin}.
-However, only a few of these works incorporate EMI or IRR into the optimization framework, and none address both simultaneously.
+Usually, the phase shifts are optimized considering different objective functions, such as the sum rate, signal-to-interference-plus- noise ratio (SINR), secrecy rate, energy efficiency, and others \cite{Peng_BeamformingOpt, Wang_hardImpOpt, Sui_StarOpt, Huang_EEOpt, Zhao_SecrecyOpt, Ginige2025MaxMin}.
+However, only a few of these works have incorporated EMI or IRR into the optimization framework, and none have addressed both simultaneously.
 In the study~\cite{liu2023optimization}, an AO approach was employed to jointly design the equalizer, transmit power, and RIS phase shift matrix in the presence of IRR.
-The authors in~\cite{wang2023ris} also considered IRR and developed a power-efficient transmission strategy through AO of equalizers, transmit power, and RIS phase shifts.
-In~\cite{nguyen2022leveraging}, the authors adopted AO to jointly optimize the phase shifts of all the RISs and the beamforming vectors for all the users while accounting for IRR.
-They showed that their optimization framework can effectively mitigate this interference and even exploit IRR to enhance the received signal power at the base station (BS).
+The work in~\cite{wang2023ris} also considered IRR and developed a power-efficient transmission strategy through AO of equalizers, transmit power, and RIS phase shifts.

-In the study~\cite{Emil2021electromagnetic}, phase optimization is done in a single-input-single-output setup in the presence of EMI.
-The authors in~\cite{long2024mmse} designed the RIS phase shift coefficients to minimize the mean square error in both channel estimation and data transmission leveraging knowledge of the EMI, proposing an AO framework based on the projected gradient method.
+Reference~\cite{long2024mmse} designed the RIS phase shift coefficients to minimize the mean square error in both channel estimation and data transmission by leveraging knowledge of EMI, and proposed an AO framework based on the projected gradient method.
 Similarly, the study in~\cite{ma2023physical} employed an AO approach that jointly adjusts the beamforming vector and RIS phase shifts to eliminate EMI.
 In~\cite{kudumala2022hardware}, phase shift optimization was carried out in the presence of EMI to maximize the achievable sum rate using a particle swarm optimization algorithm.